cgaebel/pipe/README.md

 - brings concurrency to C
 - hopefully will spill over into other languages (C is universal and easy to interop with)
-- building block of larger frameworks (message passing et al)
+- building block of larger frameworks (message passing, actor model, etc)
--
+- simple, fast, re-entrant
+- Lightweight (weighs in under 1000 LOC)
+- portable (relies on pthreads, but can be easily modified)

 C has historically had minimal support for multithreading, and even less for concurrency. *pipe.c* aims to be the first step in fixing that